NCIP/gdc-docs/docs/API/Users_Guide/System_Information.md

 ## API Status Endpoint

 The `status` endpoint provides information about the current status and version of the GDC API.

-The following are two examples of calling the status endpoint:
+### Sample Request

 ``` shell
 curl https://gdc-api.nci.nih.gov/status